sydasif/harper-prompts/README.md

 ### 1. Idea Honing

-Use `/plan:ask-me` to iteratively refine your idea into a detailed specification.
+Use `/project:init` to iteratively refine your idea into a detailed specification.

 ### 2. Planning

-Take the specification and use `/plan:prompt` to generate implementation prompts, then `/plan:todo` to create a tracking checklist.
+Take the specification and use `/project:plan` to generate implementation prompts, then `/project:todo` to create a tracking checklist.

 ### 3. Execution

 Use the generated prompts with your preferred code generation tool (Aider, Cursor, Claude, etc.) to implement the project incrementally.

-### 4. Issue Management

-Use the issue handling commands to manage GitHub workflows.

-### 5. Quality Assurance
+### 4. Quality Assurance

 Use the review commands to ensure code quality and security.